riku2015/pyham/README.md

 [PyAudio](https://pypi.org/project/PyAudio/) is required for sound in the client.
 Not required for the server.

+### How to install required libraries:
+Run commands:
+> pip install wx
+>
+> pip install pyaudio

+Or use some other tool to install Python modules/libraries/packages called 'wx' and 'pyaudio'.

 ### How to run client:
 > python pyham_client.py [-h] [-c CONFIGFILE] [-l LOGFILE] [-n] [-t]
 >